 Environmental Aspects and Impacts is a fundamental area of the ISO14001 standard.
-Essentially it is a complete assessment of all of your organization’s processes, so can be quite a daunting task and one that can sometimes cause problems for organizations.
+Essentially it is a complete assessment of all of your organisation’s processes, so can be quite a daunting task and one that can sometimes cause problems for organisations.

 In this blog we explain what is meant by Environmental Aspects and Impacts, how to do an assessment and tips for creating an Environmental Aspects and Impacts Register.